SumoLogic/sumologic-otel-collector/docs/Migration.md

 ### Fields

-Fields in Opentelemetry Collector can be added using [resourceprocessor][resourceprocessor].
+Fields in the Opentelemetry Collector can be added with the [resourceprocessor][resourceprocessor].
-For example to add a field with key `author` and with value `me` to every record, please consider the following configuration:
+For example, to add a field with the key `author` with the value `me` to every record, you could use the following configuration:

 ```yaml
 extensions: